-- 2.4.21 Subject to clause 2.13.1, wWithin 6 months after the end of each disclosure year, every GDB must publicly disclose the information specified in Schedule 8. - 2.4.22 Subject to clause 2.13.1, ilf prices differ between sub-networks, a separate Schedule 8 must be completed for each sub-network. - 2.5 NON-FINANCIAL INFORMATION RELATING TO NETWORK ASSETS - 2.5.1 Subject to clause 2.13.1, wWithin 6 months after the end of each disclosure year, every GDB must- - (1) Complete each of the following reports by inserting all information relating to the gas distribution services supplied by the GDB for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Pipeline Data set out in Schedule 9c; - (d) the Report on Demand set out in Schedule 9d; - (e) the Report on Network Reliability and Interruptions set out in Schedule 10a;
+- 2.4.21 Within 6 months after the end of each disclosure year, every GDB must publicly disclose the information specified in Schedule 8. - 2.4.22 If prices differ between sub-networks, a separate Schedule 8 must be completed for each sub-network.

+2.5 NON-FINANCIAL INFORMATION RELATING TO NETWORK ASSETS

+- 2.5.1 Within 6 months after the end of each disclosure year, every GDB must- - (1) Complete each of the following reports by inserting all information relating to the gas distribution services supplied by the GDB for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Pipeline Data set out in Schedule 9c; - (d) the Report on Demand set out in Schedule 9d; - (e) the Report on Network Reliability and Interruptions set out in Schedule 10a; - (f) the Report on Network Integrity and Consumer Service set out in Schedule 10b: and - (2) publicly disclose each of these reports.

-- 48 - (f) the Report on Network Integrity and Consumer Service set out in Schedule 10b; and - (2) publicly disclose each of these reports. - 2.5.2 Subject to clause 2.13.1, ilf a GDB has sub-networks, within 6 months after the end of each disclosure year, a GDB must- - (1) complete each of the following reports by inserting all information relating to the gas distribution services supplied by the GDB in relation to each subnetwork for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Pipeline Data set out in Schedule 9c; - (d) the Report on Demand set out in Schedule 9d; - (e) the Report on Network Reliability and Interruptions set out in Schedule 10a; - (f) the Report on Network Integrity and Consumer Service set out in Schedule 10b; and - (2) publicly disclose each of these reports.
+- 2.5.2 If a GDB has sub-networks, within 6 months after the end of each disclosure year, a GDB must- - (1) complete each of the following reports by inserting all information relating to the gas distribution services supplied by the GDB in relation to each subnetwork for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Pipeline Data set out in Schedule 9c; - (d) the Report on Demand set out in Schedule 9d; - (e) the Report on Network Reliability and Interruptions set out in Schedule 10a; - (f) the Report on Network Integrity and Consumer Service set out in Schedule 10b; and - (2) publicly disclose each of these reports.